Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 # Features

-In this section we discuss interaction of assign-once properties with other Kotlin features.
+In this section we discuss the interaction of assign-once properties with other Kotlin features.
 Along the way, we compare both design approaches outlined above.

 ## Synchronization